Step 3: Apply for Resources

 Project TypeGuides to ApplyAlready Scientifically ReviewedRegular

-NHR-largeGuide to apply for NHR-large or NHR-normalnot possibleDOCX and TeX, use new whitelisted variant
+NHR-largeGuide to apply for NHR-large or NHR-normalnot possibleDOCX and TeX, use new proposal

 NHR-starterGuide to apply for NHR-starternot required